 What Causes Bunions and How They Develop?

-The cause of a bunion is an issue in the biomechanics of the foot – but this can happen due to many different reasons.
+The cause of a bunion is an issue in the biomechanics of the foot – but this can happen due to multiple different reasons.
 Sometimes, it’s just thanks to your genetics – some people simply have a predisposition for developing bunions.
 In other cases, changes in the structure of the foot are caused by injuries.

 Another common occurrence is bunion development due to inflammatory diseases that affect the foot – for example, rheumatoid arthritis.
 Bunions develop slowly over the course of years.
 At first, you may not notice a bunion since it’s just a small bump, but as it progresses, the deformity becomes more obvious.